757RUG/presentations/README.md

 2. Make a branch for your presentation from the template branch
 	1. `git checkout -b my_presentation template`
 	2. `git push -u origin my_presentation`
+3. Change the name of the "template" folder to the name of your presentation
+    1. Use only lowercase letters, numbers and hypens in your folder name
-3. Work on your presentation
+4. Work on your presentation
-4. Submit a pull request to the `master` branch
+5. Submit a pull request to the `master` branch